githubUser1346/lang_bench/README.md

 - We try to target only the cpu efficiency.
 Each task uses little memory, and no IO.
 - These tasks cannot be optimized away by compilers since 1) they operate on nondeterministic data
   2) their result is eventually printed in stdout 3) each task iteration work on different data.
-- All tasks compute a nonsensical number that means nothing.
+- All tasks compute a nonsensical integer that means nothing.
-- These nonsensical numbers must be the same for the different implementation of a task, or the benchmark fails.
+- These nonsensical integer results must be the same for the different implementation of a task, or the benchmark fails.
 - The GC is run before starting the measurements in kotlin and go.

-export LANG_BENCH_MULTIPLIER=10

 # Sample Result